nathancy/jekyll-embed-video/README.md

 {% include vimeoPlayer.html id=page.vimeoId %}
 ```

 On the top of your .md file, put the Vimeo video ID.
 You could also put the ID of the video directly.
+Take a look at [accessing and editing embed codes](https://vimeo.zendesk.com/hc/en-us/articles/360000710167-Accessing-and-editing-embed-codes) to find your video's embed code ID.

 ```
 ---